aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 A jsii package will benefit the scripting community and use in Notebooks.
 There are naturally some TypeScript features that will be impossible to implement for jsii, e.g. Error types or custom SDK providers.

-*T2 Real use cases vs T4 jsii ecosystem* - The tension is that there is little evidence that users want a jsii version of this.
+*T2 Real use cases vs T4 jsii ecosystem* - The tension here is the absence of requests for jsii support.
+This indicates a lack of interest that users would actually want a jsii version.
-Some requests are documented for Python to improve Notebooks support.
+Only some requests are documented for Python support to improve integration with Notebooks.
 But participating in the jsii ecosystem means to always publish for all languages even if there is no explicit ask.

 ### C. Requirements